byuccl/spydrnet-tmr/docs/index.rst

 ==========================

-SpyDrNet TMR is a package of netlist analysis and transformation applications for space, high-performance, and resilient computing.
+SpyDrNet TMR is a package of netlist analysis and transformation applications.
 Here are some of the capabilities of SpyDrNet TMR's current state:

  * Triple Modular Redundancy and Duplication With Compare for netlists across hierarchy